hstaudacher/osgi-jax-rs-connector/README.md

 Usage
 -----

-* For Eclipse: Add the com.eclipsesource.jaxrs.connector.feature (JAX-RS Connector Feature) to your target using the url above.
+* For Eclipse: Add the com.eclipsesource.jaxrs.connector.feature (OSGi JAX-RS Connector) to your target using the url above.
 * Add the com.eclipsesource.jaxrs.connector and the 3 Jersey bundles to your OSGi instance.
 * Convert some OSGi service to resources like in [this tutorial](http://jersey.java.net/nonav/documentation/latest/getting-started.html#d4e45)
 * Point your client to the specified url